 In 2008, I successfully rowed 46 miles across the Minch, a treacherous stretch of sea between the Outer Hebrides and the Scottish mainland.
 This inspired me to try something more challenging, and the idea of rowing from New York to Stornoway, the equivalent of rowing across the Minch 70 times, has never left me.

-In 2009 I cycled from Copenhagen to St.Petersburg and then north across the Arctic Circle.
+In 2009 I cycled from Copenhagen to St.Petersburg and then north through Finland to the Arctic Circle.
 After that I spent 2 months sailing across the Atlantic Ocean, from Europe to the very southernmost point of mainland South America, as part of the crew on a tall ship.
 I then got back on 2 wheels and spent several months on my bicycle exploring remote parts of Chile and Argentina.

 And now I find myself preparing for the biggest, toughest and most exciting challenge yet.

 The North Atlantic route was first rowed in 1896 by two Norwegian immigrants, George Harbo and Frank Samuelson, who took 55 days to row from New York to the Scilly Isles, in their 18 ft long wooden dory 'Fox'.
 Given the limited technology and equipment of the day, their achievement is truly remarkable.
 Those brave men are an inspiration to me.

 (Read about their exploits: 'Daring the Sea' by David W.Shaw)

 “I am not willing to take anything but the most from life.”